lean-delivery/terraform-module-template/README.md

 ### Update an existing module

-If you want to update an existing module that was created using terraform-development-kit (.cookiecutter.yml file exists in the repository) then:
+If you want to update an existing module that was created using terraform-module-template (.cookiecutter.yml file exists in the repository) then:

 1. cd tf-module-NAME
-2. cookiecutter https://github.com/lean-delivery/terraform-development-kit --output-dir .. --overwrite-if-exists --config-file .cookiecutter.yml --no-input
+2. cookiecutter https://github.com/lean-delivery/terraform-module-template --output-dir .. --overwrite-if-exists --config-file .cookiecutter.yml --no-input
 3. git status
 4. git add . -p